 You hate the most!

 Those who proudly proclaim, “I’m not political” actually are.
-They have just concluded (falsely) that their needs are best served by the status quo.
-Those who don’t vote from sheer disgust, only embitter their existential nausea.
+They have just concluded (falsely) that their needs are served by the status quo.
+Those who don’t vote from sheer disgust, only worsen their existential nausea.

 Policy the 4th: Charity.

-The more funds you hand over to a good cause, the less money weapon managers get.
-Make a point of supporting with your time and money needy individuals and worthy instruments.
-Tithe, but be picky about it.
+The more funds you hand over to a good cause, the less money weapon managers get their hands on.
+Make a point of supporting needy individuals and worthy instruments with your time and money.
+Tithe but be picky about it.
 Don’t just shovel money over to monolithic charities or church corporations.
-It’s more than likely that their directors will warp legitimate mandates with crooked personal or institutional agendas.
+It’s quite likely their directors will warp legitimate mandates with crooked personal agendas or institutional ones.

 Find new ways to help the Other.
 Reach out beyond your circle of friends and clients.
 Be good and make your goodwill count.